netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Admin Order
 ~~~~~~~~~~~

-When creating orders via the Admin Panel, no additional DHL services can be booked.
+When creating orders via the Admin Panel, no additional DHL services can be booked
+while placing the order.
+However, it is possible to select services later when
+creating the shipment.

 The Cash On Delivery payment methods will be disabled if Cash On Delivery is not
 available for the delivery address (same behaviour as in the checkout).